naf1sab/Skb/README.md

 # Solana Trading Bot
 A live Solana trading bot built and deployed independently via Telegram.
-Name undisclosed, as the work speaks for itself.

 ## What it does
 - Real on-chain trade execution via Telegram